Heat and Dryness in the Large Intestine

 Cause

-- over-consumption of hot and spicy foods
+• over-consumption of hot and spicy foods

-- over-consumption of broiled and baked foods
+• over-consumption of broiled and baked foods

-- blood and yin deficiency
+• blood and yin deficiency

-- living in a hot and dry environment
+• living in a hot and dry environment

-In traditional Chinese medicine “Heat in the Large Intestine” is caused by over-consumption of “hot” foods.
+In Traditional Chinese Medicine “Heat in the Large Intestine” is caused by over-consumption of “hot” foods.
 Hot foods are all spicy foods, all meats (with the exception of pork), and most nuts.
 “Hot” drinks are coffee, wine and spirits.
 Cigarettes have also heating nature.

-Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
-Since Yin in nature represents stillness it translates into the material aspect of the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live.
+Since Yang in nature represents activity, light, warmth it logically represents function/warming faculty in the human body.
+Since Yin in nature represents rest, quiet, slowness in the human body it translates to structure, substance, matter.
+In other words Yin represents blood, body fluids and matter, while Yang is the force that gives them live.

 Living for a prolonged period of time in hot and/or dry environment can also lead to “heat and dryness in the Large Intestine”.